CHICAGO SCHOOLS

 If you are not sure about the location of your neighborhood public school, visit the CPS locator site.

-CPS also includes the following options.
+CPS also includes other school.
 These schools may require applications, testing, or participation in a lottery system.

 Let’s break down your options by stage of education, including Pre-k, elementary, high school, and more.